spacejack/mithril-select/readme.md

   promptAttrs?: any
   /** Optional value to use for element id attribute. */ id?: string
+  /** Optional name of hidden input for form.
+If none supplied, no hidden input. */ name?: string
   /** Optional label id to use for aria-labelledby attribute. */ labelId?: string
   /** Value of option that will be selected on creation.
 Otherwise will be 1st option. */